klonghini/data550-final-project/README.md

   - includes an introduction to the project, a descriptive analysis with table 1, barplot 1, and barplot 2, and a regression analysis with the primary model

 ## Generating the final report
-  - fork and clone the repository, and ensure that all code pieces are present
+  - Fork and clone the repository, and ensure that all code pieces are present
-  - run `make install` in the terminal (from the command line) to synchronize your package repository
+  - Run `make install` in the terminal (from the command line) to synchronize your package repository with the required packages for the project
-  - run `make` in the terminal (from the command line), and the final html report will build
+  - Run `make` in the terminal (from the command line), and the final html report will build